ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 What do I need to install it on a TI-Nspire?
 ============================================

-- A TI-Nspire CAS or non-CAS
+- A TI-Nspire CAS or non-CAS Clickpad, Touchpad or CX
 - OS v3.1.0 installed on it
 - Any linking program such as TI-Nspire Student Software